Sumy railway station: Passenger service

-On May 26, 2016, the connection of north-western Sumy Oblast with the regional center was resumed with the appointment of night high-speed branded trains "Northern Express" Sumy - Shostka, and Sumy - Zernove, passing through the stations Bilopillya, Putivl, Konotop, Krolevets, and Tereshchensk (in a day).
-From May 26, 2016 to June 10, 2017, the train ran to Novgorod-Siversky 4 times a week, which from June 11, 2017 limited the route to Shostka station.
+On May 26, 2016, the connection of north-western Sumy Oblast with the regional center was resumed with the appointment of night high-speed branded trains "Northern Express" Sumy - Shostka, and Sumy - Zernove, passing through the stations Bilopillia, Putyvl, Konotop, Krolevets, and Tereshchenska (in a day).
+From May 26, 2016 to June 10, 2017, the train ran to Novhorod-Siverskyi 4 times a week, which from June 11, 2017 limited the route to Shostka station.